Lunna110/Fake-bank/README.md

 # Fake-bank
+Universidad Autonóma de Yucatán

+Cybersecurity in Operating Systems

+Teacher: Walter Medina

 Simulation of a Banking System to Address the Problem of Race Conditions.

-Cybersecurity in Operating Systems
+Puc Canul Diana Laura